 7. A TRIP FROM KENTUCKY TO CORYDON, INDIANA – For Wine, History, Music & Art

-A small town of Corydon, which became the first capital of Indiana at the beginning of the 19th century, at first sight, doesn’t seem to have a lot to offer.
+The small town of Corydon, which became the first capital of Indiana at the beginning of the 19th century, at first sight, doesn’t seem to have a lot to offer.
 While this is true that the town itself is somewhat unremarkable, there are still a few attractions that can keep you busy during the entire weekend.

-Also, if you have time, visit a nearby town Leavenworth which is famous for the peaceful atmosphere and mind-blowing views of the river.
+Also, if you have time, visit a nearby town Leavenworth which is famous for its peaceful atmosphere and mind-blowing views of the river.
 The Overlook Restaurant is that place where you can enjoy the food and spectacular views.

 Since all of these attractions are located close to Louisville, you may want to go there on a day trip.
 We were visiting on a day trip from Lexington and felt like we could easily spend another day in the area.

 8. COUPLE’S GETAWAY TO BRANDENBURG, KENTUCKY – For Romance & Luxury